mrmushfiq/todo-app-django3/README.md

-This is a simple To do App built using Django 3 and bootstrap 4.
+This is a simple To do App built using Django 3, bootstrap 4 and SQLite3.

 Installation: